The latest MSAR® edition includes two new sections: guidance on preferred letter writers and policies on pass/fail coursework.

 - Pass/fail coursework: With the move to virtual learning, many undergraduate colleges either transitioned to pass/fail grades or allowed students to decide between a pass/fail or letter grade for courses.
 This newly added column in the Premedical Coursework table is now available for medical schools to communicate their policies.

-The MSAR is the most comprehensive database of medical school profiles that includes all 172 MD-granting, LCME®-accredited medical schools in the United States and Canada.
+The MSAR guide is the most comprehensive database of medical school profiles that includes all 172 MD-granting, LCME® authority-accredited medical schools in the United States and Canada.
 Annually updated, it includes data directly from the ΜСΑТ® exam and AMCAS® application, as well as information and data provided directly by medical school admissions offices.

 For questions or information on how to purchase an MSAR subscription, please consult this FAQ or email firstname.lastname@example.org.